 Were you or a loved one hurt on a construction site in West Palm Beach, FL?
 You may be entitled to compensation for medical bills, lost wages, and your pain and suffering.
-A West Palm Beach construction accident lawyer at Hollander Law Firm, P.A. can help you get the money you deserve.
+A West Palm Beach construction accident lawyer at Hollander Law Firm Accident Injury Lawyers can help you get the money you deserve.

 For over more than 28 years, our lawyers have been dedicated to helping construction site accident victims in South Florida.

 We understand the challenges you’re facing, and we’ll go above and beyond to recover fair compensation for your injuries.
 Ready to learn more?
 Contact our law offices in West Palm Beach, Florida, at (561)-556-7873 to schedule a free consultation today.

 How Hollander Law Firm Accident Injury Lawyers Can Help After a Construction Accident in West Palm Beach